-Yacht crew houses in St. Maarten / St. Martin, Caribbean
+Yacht crew houses in St Maarten and St Martin

 For example, dock walking can be tricky as it is deemed illegal and there have been reports of crew being stopped by immigration officials due to no return flight being booked.
 This region holds more of an “unknown factor”, so it is advisable to book accommodation in advance and reach out to crew agents for an honest assessment of the job market.

-Where to stay in St. Maarten / St. Martin
+Where to stay in St Maarten and St Martin

 Well-known with “yachties”, Smiley’s Crew House has been open since 2001.
 Ideally situated in a great location in Cole Bay, it is in close proximity to all marinas.
 Smiley’s offers a good range of facilities including large living rooms, kitchens, A/C, showers, internet, Cable TV, secure lockers, linen and laundry services.
 It’s run by friendly and helpful staff that can help with getting day work, applying for jobs and forcing your way into the industry.
 Though it’s very popular and spaces do get booked up quickly, it’s well worth trying, as they can provide alternative suggestions if you’re struggling.